mne-tools/mne-python/doc/install_mne_python.rst

 Installing Python
 ^^^^^^^^^^^^^^^^^

-MNE-python runs within python, and depends on several other python packages.
+MNE-python runs within Python, and depends on several other Python packages.
 MNE-python 0.18 only supports Python version 3.5 or higher.
-We strongly recommend the `Anaconda`_ distribution of python, which comes with more than 250 scientific packages pre-bundled, and includes the ``conda`` command line tool for installing new packages and managing different package sets ("environments")
+We strongly recommend the `Anaconda`_ distribution of Python, which comes with more than 250 scientific packages pre-bundled, and includes the ``conda`` command line tool for installing new packages and managing different package sets ("environments")